(480) 409-7703 Contact

 Procedure

-During vertebra fracture treatment Gilbert interventional pain specialist Dr. Kuppusamy will ask you to lay face down on an X-ray table, and then they will numb your skin with a local anesthetic.
+During vertebra fracture treatment Arizona interventional pain specialist Dr. Kuppusamy will ask you to lay face down on an X-ray table, and then they will numb your skin with a local anesthetic.
 You’ll be given either moderate or general anesthesia.
 The medical professional performing the procedure will use the continuous X-ray to guide the needle as they place it into the vertebral body and inject the cement mixture into the vertebra.

 Recovery